-Overhangs are not recommended and in instances where and overhang is requested, the dimension must be determined by a professional.
+Unsupported/Reinforced overhangs are not advised in any case.
+Where an overhang is requested, the dimension must be determined by a professional.
 It is dependent on a number of factors, such as:

-- The complete length to width ratio of the surface relative to the length and width ratio of the overhang. - Whether the overhang is supported on one or more sides by a wall or other supporting fixture.
+- The complete length to width ratio of the surface relative to the length and width ratio of the overhang. - How the overhang will be supported.